JosephLai241/nomad/README.md

 3. [Vi][Vi]
 4. [Nano][Nano]

-Run `nomad` in numbered mode, then pass the file's number with the `-o` flag to open that file with your default text editor:
+Pass the file's number with the `-o` flag to open that file with your default text editor:

 ```
 nd -o <file_number>